daniol/xsaitekpanels-zibo/Configuration.md

 # Configurations
-This document describe which customisations of default configuration had made.
+This document describes which customisations of default configuration has made.

 ## Switch Panel
 Below the table of binded functions: